Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_testing.md

 M564 S0 H0
 ```

+> **NOTE:** `M564 S0 H0` may not work if your machine's kinematics use non-linear axes, eg **Delta**, **Scara** or **Polar**, because until RRF knows where the effector/head is, it has no idea how to move the motors to achieve a desired position.
+Use `G91` then `G1 H2` moves for testing (see 'Checking movement direction' below), or send `G92 X0 Y0 Z0` to set an approximate initial position.
+{.is-info}

-Navigate back to the Machine Control page.
+For machines with cartesian and CoreXY kinematics, navigate back to the Machine Control page.
 At this time, we will check the operation of our stepper motors.

 [![stepper_motors_testing_01.png](/manual/motors/stepper_motors_testing_01.png =600x)](/manual/motors/stepper_motors_testing_01.png){target=_blank}